markNZed/TaskFlow/README.md

 A Node Roll is performed by processing as:

-* **Stream** required for Tasks that monitor the activity of other Tasks
+* **Stream** required for complex event processing (CEP) that monitor Task activity
 * **Batch** required to process Task Functions

-A Batch defaults to size of 1 but Processors may make more efficient use of resources by batching Task processing.
+A Batch defaults to size of one but Processors may make more efficient use of resources by batching Task processing.

 ### Environment